• Skip to primary navigation

 Book Reviews

 The optimal length is 1000-1500 words, but the editors will consider longer and shorter submissions when appropriate.
 They must contain a critical discussion of the publication(s) under review, rather than merely summarizing the contents.
-Reviews of greater length (several related titles) may be submitted as a review article, and may or may not contain footnotes and a bibliography.
+Reviews of greater length (including those with several related titles) may be submitted as a review article, and may or may not contain footnotes and a bibliography.

 Style: